CommonLit 360 Secondary How CommonLit 360 Uses Research-Backed Practices to Improve Student Reading Comprehension

 In middle and high school, teachers primarily focus on the Language Comprehension strands of Scarborough’s Reading Rope.
 These strands include background knowledge, vocabulary, language structure, verbal reasoning, and literacy knowledge.

-In this blog post, we will highlight how CommonLit 360, our free, comprehensive ELA curriculum, aligns with the Language Comprehension strands of Scarborough’s Reading Rope associated with the Science of Reading.
+In this blog post, we will highlight how CommonLit 360 aligns with the Language Comprehension strands of Scarborough’s Reading Rope associated with the Science of Reading.

-Most CommonLit 360 units include Related Media Explorations, multimedia lessons designed to bolster student understanding of unit-specific topics.
-In 9th Grade Unit 3, students delve into a novel study on Animal Farm.
-Students engage in two Related Media Explorations throughout the unit to build background knowledge critical to understanding the novel.
+All CommonLit 360 units include Related Media Explorations, multimedia lessons designed to bolster student understanding of these unit-specific topics.
+For example, in 9th Grade Unit 3, students delve into a novel study on Animal Farm.
+Students engage in two Related Media Explorations throughout the unit to build knowledge critical to understanding the novel.

 The first multimedia lesson teaches students about economic systems relevant to the text, including capitalism, socialism, communism, and totalitarianism.
 The second multimedia lesson helps students understand the real-world events that inspired the novel, providing information about the Russian Revolution and leaders of Soviet Russia, including Vladimir Lenin, Leon Trotsky, and Joseph Stalin.